Main Conference: 6th – 7th July 2021

 Doctoral Colloquium: 5th July 2021

-The 7th Annual Conference of the UK and Ireland PRME Regional Chapter will be hosted by Lincoln International Business School.
+The 7th Annual Conference of the UK and Ireland PRME Regional Chapter was hosted by Lincoln International Business School.

 Theme 1: Advancing pedagogy; challenges and opportunities